andreaperinu/fe-challenge/README.md

 Feel free to customize and design the page the way you want

 ## BACK END
-You need to interact with this public API to get all the data https://dog.ceo/dog-api
+You need to interact with this public API to get all the data https://dog.ceo/dog-api.
+There are multiple endpoints on this site, feel free to integrate them.

 ## FRONT END
 Please for the front end use Typescript with React.JS.